apache/incubator-baremaps/README.md

 ```

 The `gazetteer` command comes with shorthands to manage a postgis docker container.
-The following commands will pull the image create and start the container:
+The following commands will pull the docker image, create and start the container:

 ```bash
 gazetteer postgis pull